SCHOOL HOURS AND SUPERVISION

 JUNIOR STUDENTS – LATE ARRIVAL/EARLY DEPARTURE

-Late Arrivals – Students who arrive late must report to Student Reception in the office before proceeding to class.
-The office staff will scan the students library card and stamp their diary.
-The student is required to have a note, preferably in their diary, explaining why they are late or alternatively a parent must accompany them to Student Reception.
+Late Arrivals – Students who arrive late must report to Student Reception at the Office with their student diary before proceeding to class.
+The student is required to have a note in their diary explaining why they are late or alternatively a parent must accompany them to Student Reception.
+The student’s diary will be noted with a late arrival stamp.

 SENIOR STUDENTS LATE ARRIVAL/EARLY DEPARTURE